Skip to main contentSkip to main content

 Post-Market Surveillance: The Safety Watch Doesn’t End

-FDA approval isn't the end of the safety story.
+FDA clearance isn't the end of the safety story.
 Post-market surveillance is a critical phase where the FDA continues to monitor the performance of lenses and manufacturers must report any serious adverse events.

 This feedback loop allows the FDA to take action if issues arise, from updating labels to recalling products, forming a crucial safety net for patients.